3 tips to get rid of pet odors and dander

 So make your life a little easier and use baking soda to get rid of pet odors quickly.

-Tip 2 - Deal with pet dander by bathing and brushing regularly
+Tip 2 - Eliminate pet dander by bathing and brushing regularly

 If pet dander is an issue in your home then the best solution is to bathe your four-legged companions on a regular basis.
 We know, bathing is not the easiest thing to do as pets normally don't like it.
 It's also a little time-consuming, however, the process will save you from having to deal with on-going pet dander.